 -In the last step, once you add the water sugar syrup to the flour butter paste, just fold it till everything comes up together and don’t over mix it.

-Saffron: 1/2 tsp (ground and dissolved in 3 tbsp hot water)
+Saffron 1/2 tsp (ground and dissolved in 3 tablespoons hot water)

-Put back the flour in the pan, add the butter and canola oil and start mixing everything.
-Once everything incorporated, slowly add the water sugar syrup to the flour and keep stirring it.
+Put back the flour in the pan, add the butter and canola oil and start to mix everything.
+Once everything incorporated, slowly add the sugar syrup to the flour and keep stirring.
 Since the flour butter paste is extremely hot, the mixtures starts to boil right away, so be very very careful not to burn yourself.